Tenebrae (film): Original reception and censorship

-Averaging a murder every ten minutes, Tenebrae ranks as one of Argento's most violent films.
-In the United Kingdom, the film was shorn of five seconds from the arm severing scene by the British Board of Film Classification before its theatrical release, on 19 May 1983.
+Averaging a murder every 10 minutes, Tenebrae ranks as one of Argento's most violent films.
+In the UK, the film was shorn of five seconds from the arm severing scene by the British Board of Film Classification before its theatrical release, on 19 May 1983.
 The advertising campaign for Tenebrae featured posters and a soundtrack sleeve depicting a woman with her throat cut, blood dripping from the wound.
 According to Jones, who worked for Tenebraes distributor at the time, in the UK the posters had to be recalled after the London Underground refused to run them.
-New posters were issued that replaced the image of the wound and blood with a red ribbon.
+New posters were issued, replacing the image of the wound and blood with a red ribbon.
 A similar change was made to the soundtrack sleeve.

-In the United States the film remained unseen until 1984, when Bedford Entertainment briefly released a heavily edited version under the title Unsane.
+In the United States, the film remained unseen until 1984, when Bedford Entertainment briefly released a heavily edited version under the title Unsane.
 It was approximately ten minutes shorter than the European release and was missing nearly all the film's violence, which effectively rendered the many horror sequences incomprehensible.
 Also, certain scenes that established the characters and their relationships were excised, making the film's narrative difficult to follow.
 This version of Tenebrae received nearly unanimously negative reviews.